 The pulmonary function laboratory is state-of-the-art and provides specialty testing including cardiopulmonary exercise testing, spirometry, diffusion studies, bronchoprovocation testing, lung volume measurements by plethysmography for patients.
 The pulmonary function laboratory welcomes direct referrals and can return results by FAX.
 In addition the pulmonary function lab offers high altitude simulation studies.

 The division offers sleep studies including polysomnography, CPAP/BIPAP titration, multiple sleep latency testing and maintenance wake fellness test.
 Our sleep clinic sees a variety of disorders.
 These include insomnia, obstructive sleep apnea, restless leg syndrome, narcolepsy and other sleep disorders.

 Although all of these services are provided on an inpatient basis, when appropriate, many are delivered in the outpatient setting

 The Division welcomes referrals for consultation, management, and long-term follow-up for acute as well as chronic illness.
 Outpatient evaluation is available daily with appointment times conveniently arranged in the morning as well as afternoon.
 All patients are scheduled with individual staff physicians to insure personal attention and development of individual doctor patient relationships.
+Perspective patients can call Upstate Connect at 464-8668 to schedule and appointment at one of our outpatient facilities.
 Hospital transfers to the Intensive Care Unit can be arranged through the University Hospital Transfer Center, 315-464-5449.